jmac05r1/scripts/list_resources_aws/README.md

-Script provides a list of resources on desired account in AWS Resources it will look for include:
+Script provides a list of resources on desired account in AWS that have tag "Key Instem:Terraform	 & Value true" Resources it will look for include:
 EC2 instances
 DynamoDB tables